 - Cut out shapes and gather any additional supplies – pins, writing utensils, ribbon, etc.

-- Optional: Add glitter!
-Tiny glittery clothespins are a bit pricey, but their plain counterparts are not.
-With a little glitter and glue, you can make a bundle of your own for a fraction of the cost!
+- Optional: Tiny glittery clothespins are a bit pricey, but their plain counterparts are not.
+With a little biodegradable or edible glitter and glue, you can make a bundle of your own for a fraction of the cost.
 Paint one side with craft glue and dip into glitter, then let dry.

 - On the day of the shower place the cards on a table or in a decorative box for guests.
 Use a small container or mason jar to hold the pins and place them next to the cards – along with pens or pencils.